LoopringSecondary/relay-cluster/LOOPRING_RELAY_API_SPEC_V2.md

 #### loopring_getTrend

-Get trend info per market.If you select interval 1Hr, this function will return a list(the length is 100 mostly). each item represent a data point of price change in 1Hr.
-The same for other intervals.
+Get trend info per market.
+If you select 1Hr interval, this function will return a list(the length is 100 mostly).
+Each item represents a data point of the price change in 1Hr.
+The same goes for other intervals.

 ##### Parameters